 But if you DO need to write course descriptions, how do you write them?

 I’m here to tell you that once you get the hang of it, you can bang them out in just minutes apiece.

 Before I go any further, let me clarify something that you may be wondering about: course descriptions are a separate document from the transcript.
 The transcript shows courses, credits, and grades ONLY.
 That will ALWAYS need to accompany a college application.
-(If you need more info about how to create a transcript, see Demystifying the High School Homeschool Transcript.
-There you’ll find a free printable form you can use!)
+(If you need more info about how to create a transcript, see How to Make an Impressive Homeschool Transcript.
+There you’ll find a printable form you can use!)
 Course descriptions, on the other hand, are short summaries giving the details about each course — and you put them all together into a document of their own.
 So yea. 🙂

 There are a few pieces of information that you want to be sure to include in each course description.
 These are: 1) the name of the course (which can be a name you give it or the one from the curriculum company — your choice), 2) the resource(s) used, 3) how a grade is determined (is it based on tests, papers, completion of activities, etc.) 4) how many credits the course is worth, and 5) some combination of the following: a) the general objective of the course, b) the content and/or skills the student will learn, and/or c) the activities the student will do.
 I know it seems like a lot, but each description will follow basically the same formula, so it becomes fairly simple once you’ve practiced a couple times.